-Initial experiments on cross-species BAC mapping using FISH on five avian species with divergence times between 28 and 89 MY revealed highly varying success rates (21-94%), with hybridizations more likely to succeed on species closely related to that of the BAC origin (Table 2).
-To minimize the effect of evolutionary distances between species on hybridizations, genomic features that were likely to influence hybridization success were measured in chicken, zebra finch and turkey BAC clones (Supplemental Tables S3, S4).
-The classification and regression tree approach (CART; Loh 2011) was applied to the 101 randomly-selected BAC clones (Table 2).
+divergence times between 28 and 89 Myr revealed highly varying success rates (21%-94%), with hybridizations more likely to succeed on species closely related to that of the BAC origin (Table 2).
+To minimize the effect of evolutionary distances between species on hybridizations, genomic features that were likely to influence hybridization success were measured in chicken, zebra finch, and turkey BAC clones (Supplemental Tables S3, S4).
+The classification and regression tree (CART) approach (Loh 2011) was applied to the 101 randomly selected BAC clones (Table 2).
 The obtained classification shows 87% agreement with FISH results (Supplemental Fig. S1).
-Correlating DNA features with actual crossspecies FISH results led us to develop the following criteria for selection of chicken or zebra finch BAC clones very likely to hybridize on metaphase preparations of phylogenetically distant birds (≥69 MY of divergence; where the hybridization success rate of random BAC clones was <70%): the BAC had to have ≥93% DNA sequence alignable with other avian genomes and contain at least one conserved element (CE) ≥300 bp.
+Correlating DNA features with actual cross-species FISH results led us to develop the following criteria for the selection of chicken or zebra finch BAC clones very likely to hybridize on metaphase preparations of phylogenetically distant birds (≥69 Myr of divergence; where the hybridization success rate of random BAC clones was <70%): The BAC had to have ≥93% DNA sequence alignable with other avian genomes and contain at least one conserved element (CE) $\geq$ 300 bp.
 Instead of a long CE, the BAC could contain only short repetitive elements (<1290 bp) and CEs of at least 3 bp long (Supplemental Fig. S1; Supplemental Table S4).
-The hybridization success rate with distant avian species for the set of newly selected clones obeying these criteria was high (71-94%; Table 2).
-The success rates for the selected chicken BAC clones only ranged from 90% to 94%.
+The hybridization success rate with distant avian species for the set of newly selected clones obeying these criteria was high (71%-94%; Table 2).
+The success rates for the selected chicken BAC clones only ranged 90%-94%.
 From these chicken clones, 84% hybridized with chromosomes of all avian species in our set (Supplemental Fig. S2).
-As a final result, we generated a panel of 121 BAC clones spread across the avian genome (GGA 1-28 +Z (except 16)) that successfully hybridized across all species attempted.
-The

-- 1 collection was supplemented by a further 63 BACs that hybridized on the metaphases of at - 2 least one species that was considered phylogenetically distant (i.e. ≥69 MY; split between - 3 Columbea and the remaining Neoavian clades) and a further 33 that hybridized on at least - 4 one other species (Fig. 2; Supplemental Table S5).
+As a final result, we generated a panel of 121 BAC clones spread across the avian genome (GGA 1-28 +Z [except 16]) that successfully hybridized across all species attempted.
+The collection was supplemented by a further 63 BACs that hybridized on the metaphases of at least one species that was considered phylogenetically distant (i.e., $\geq$ 69 Myr; split between Columbea and the remaining Neoavian clades) and a further 33 that hybridized on at least one other species (Fig. 2; Supplemental Table S5).

-Physical assignment of refined PCFs on the species' chromosomes above and assigned to PCFs based on alignment results were hybridized to falcon (177 clones) and pigeon (151 clones) chromosomes (Table 3).
+Physical assignment of refined PCFs on the species' chromosomes

+In order to place and order PCFs along chromosomes, BAC clones from the panel described above and assigned to PCFs based on alignment results were hybridized to falcon (177 clones) and pigeon (151 clones) chromosomes (Table 3).
 The 57 PCFs cytogenetically anchored to the falcon chromosomes represented 1.03 Gb of its genome sequence (88% of the cumulative scaffold length).
-Of these, 888.67 Mb were oriented on the chromosomes in 60 pigeon PCFs representing 82% of the combined scaffold length.
-Of these 687.59 Mb were oriented (Table 3; Supplemental Table S7).
-Visualizations of both newly assembled genomes are available from the Evolution Highway comparative chromosome browser (see
+Of these, 888.67 Mb were oriented on the chromosomes (Table 3; Supplemental Table S6).
+The pigeon chromosome assembly consisted of 0.91 Gb in 60 pigeon PCFs representing 82% of the combined scaffold length.
+Of these 687.59 Mb were oriented (Table 3;

+Supplemental Table S7).
+Visualizations of both newly assembled genomes are available from the Evolution Highway comparative chromosome browser (see Supplemental Results) and our avian UCSC Genome Browser hub.